 What You Can Learn From Your Rising Sign

-Your rising sign doesn't just govern the in's and out's of your outward-facing self.
-It's also an extremely important piece of your birth chart, as it actually dictates the placement of each of your 12 astrological houses.
-Because your ascendant is always the sign of your first house cusp (which is the house of self), knowing your rising sign is essential if you want to be able to read deeply into your natal chart.
-"I like to look at birth charts as a roadmap of one’s personality, and the rising sign is the starting point," explains Register to Bustle.
-"It’s the most sensitive degree in the chart and the cusp of the first house, and it determines where all of the other houses in your chart fall — so that’s why knowing your birth time and rising sign is SO important if you want a truly accurate and in-depth look at yourself from an astrological perspective."
+Understanding the qualities of your rising sign could completely change your relationship with astrology.
+That’s because the ascendant rules your first house of self (which represents our identity, will, and personal appearance), and it also dictates the placement of each of your 12 astrological houses.
+"Birth charts [are like] a roadmap of one’s personality, and the rising sign is the starting point," Register says.
+"As the cusp of the first house, it’s the most sensitive degree in the chart and it determines where all of the other houses in your chart fall — that’s why knowing your rising sign is so important if you want a truly accurate and in-depth look at yourself from an astrological perspective."

 Because your rising sign (not your sun sign) dictates the layout of your birth chart, many astrologers recommend that you read your horoscope for your rising sign in addition to (or even instead of) your sun sign.
 For many people, the rising sign horoscope offers a more accurate view of what's going on in their lives — which could be a game-changer for anyone who doesn’t usually vibe with the themes of their sun sign horoscope.